frombeirutwithlove/ProtestTips/organizing.md

 ### Law Enforcement & Data Collection
 _This is a non-exhaustive list of some of the known methods and tools used by law enforcement to monitor political organizing.
 If possible, work with lawyers or organizations working on surveillance to help enforce legal protections against illegal data gathering and learn about the methods used for arrests or other law enforcement actions._

 _Note: Methods for data gathering are regulated by legislation and data sharing agreements between agencies.
-Because law enforcement agencies are not always lawful and m numerous agencies are involved in supressing political action, we do not differentiate data collection methods by legal boundaries of different agencies._
+Because law enforcement agencies are not always lawful and numerous agencies are involved in suppressing political action, we do not differentiate data collection methods by legal boundaries of different agencies._

 - Social media monitoring
     * Posts that are public